Green Olive Gnocchi Recipe

 Love gnocchis and love green olive…. this is for me!

 This is a great idea, and one I will have to try!
 Do you think it could be made the same way with kalamata olives?
-I love the green ones, but my husband has a weakness for kalamatas....seems like it would be hard to go wrong either way!
-Hmm.
-I think you might end up with an oddly purple sauce - but I bet it would taste good!
-A creamless version w/ kalamata might be great though.
+I love the green ones, but my husband has a weakness for kalamatas….seems like it would be hard to go wrong either way!

 You never fail to amaze us.
 Your readers are always satisfied for sure.
 And green olives are one of my favorite things on earth!
-Looks good on the gnocchi! :)

 this sounds like heaven! love gnocchi sooo much.

-Heidi: What brand packaged gnocchi would you recommend?
-I try to go for whatever is highest in fiber and lowest in "exotic" ingredients.
-I shop mostly at TJ's and occasionally at Whole Foods.
 HS: Hi Sarah, a lot of farmers markets have a pasta seller/maker.
-If you can find freshly made gnocchi that way, that's the way to go.
-I'm not sure about brand off the top of my head, but look for gnocchi in the refrigerator section at WF for starters.
-The gnocchi on the shelf in the pasta aisle will work too - it's just not quite as good, its a bit drier and more dense.
+If you can find freshly made gnocchi that way, that’s the way to go.
+I’m not sure about brand off the top of my head, but look for gnocchi in the refrigerator section at WF for starters.
+The gnocchi on the shelf in the pasta aisle will work too – it’s just not quite as good, its a bit drier and more dense.

 Simple and fresh, looks fabulous!

-Hi Heidi Your recipe is fantastic!!
-Thank you!!.
 I invite you to visit my blog, also it is a food and cooking blog, few friends (Peruvian and Spanish people) and I write in the blog for a little time.
 We wait for you.
 One kiss

 P.S.
 Trader Joes had whole wheat prepared gnocchi which browned better than white.

 Made this tonight.
 My store (Stop and Shop) had green olives with minced garlic at the olive bar, so saved me a step.
-This was "eyes rolling back" good.
-I didn't have a lemon and didn't miss-- olives were plenty tart.
+This was “eyes rolling back” good.
+I didn’t have a lemon and didn’t miss– olives were plenty tart.
 Might add lemon zest on top next time for appearance.
-Didn't bother measuring cream and broth.
+Didn’t bother measuring cream and broth.
 Used enough to make the amount of sauce i needed and maintain proper consistency.
 The magic was in the texture; the creaminess of the sauce and gnocchi insides contrasted with the crunch outside the gnocchi and the breadcrumbs/caper topping.
 Put sauce on bottom of plate so gnocchi stay crisp.
 Capers and olives made it a really salty dish (which I loved!) but others might want to use low-sodium broth to cut down.
 Bravo!
-HS: Glad you enjoyed it Cynthia!

-Wow, that looks insanely delicious - beauty is after all in the eye of the beholder.
+Wow, that looks insanely delicious – beauty is after all in the eye of the beholder.
 I am a huge Maggie Beer fan, so I totally have to try this.
-Must also see if I can track down Maggie's recipe for the actual gnocchi as well - but then that might just be the excuse I need to get that book :-) Sue
+Must also see if I can track down Maggie’s recipe for the actual gnocchi as well – but then that might just be the excuse I need to get that book 🙂

-Wow, that looks insanely delicious - beauty is after all in the eye of the beholder.
+Wow, that looks insanely delicious – beauty is after all in the eye of the beholder.
 I am a huge Maggie Beer fan, so I totally have to try this.
-Must also see if I can track down Maggie's recipe for the actual gnocchi as well - but then that might just be the excuse I need to get that book :-) Sue
+Must also see if I can track down Maggie’s recipe for the actual gnocchi as well – but then that might just be the excuse I need to get that book 🙂

 I’m starving right now and these beautiful pictures certainly aren’t helping…

-Love gnocchi, love green olives--never thought of putting them together.
+Love gnocchi, love green olives–never thought of putting them together.
 Yum!

 I have never tried making anything with olives.
 It does sound interesting though.
 I will have to try this and share it with my friends because I do not believe they have tried it either.
 It will be a treat for all of us.
 You are always coming up with great ideas and you are never say never to any recipe.
 I think that is great.

-Well, you certainly tricked me today!
 Intrigued by the visual image my mind projected of lovely green and herb-flecked little gnocchi, I clicked through to find regular gnocchi napped in a bold olive sauce!
-I still think I might make this sauce first, then try pureeing a half cup or so of it, and adding it to the great gnocchi recipe on your site, to make the little green-flecked pillows I pictured! (https://www.101cookbooks.com/archives/how-to-make-gnocchi-like-an-italian-grandmother-recipe.html)
+I still think I might make this sauce first, then try pureeing a half cup or so of it, and adding it to the great gnocchi recipe on your site, to make the little green-flecked pillows I pictured!

 I love you for posting this!
 I love olives more than chocolate and have never come across a recipe like this.
 Thank you!